Diary of a Network Geek

 Vacationing in Backyardistan

-Filed under: Advice from your Uncle Jim,Art,Criticism, Marginalia, and Notes,Fun,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:29 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Art,Criticism, Marginalia, and Notes,Fun,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:29 am for you boring, normal people.

 I hadn’t really planned on taking a vacation this year.